-- Practice inductive and deductive reasoning in written or oral contexts - 2.
+- 1. Practice inductive and deductive reasoning in written or oral contexts. - 2.
 Integrate support for ideas into an argument structure. - 3.
-Identify formal and informal fallacies of language in thought.
+Identify formal and informal fallacies of language in thought. - One course from the following: Communication Studies 2

 English 1B, 1C